Skip to content

 The 2026 Buyer's Guide to Multi-Category Unified APIs

-A senior PM's technical framework for evaluating multi-category unified APIs in 2026.
-Analyze architecture, data retention, rate limits, and true TCO.
+A senior PM's playbook for evaluating multi-category unified APIs and Merge alternatives: architecture, mapping models, pricing math, and migration.

 The 2026 Buyer's Guide to Multi-Category Unified APIs